BOLI INSURANCE – WHO BANKS CAN INSURE AND WHY

 BOLI Insurance – What is BOLI?

-BOLI is the acronym for Bank Owned Life Insurance; a form of permanent life insurance owned by banks to offset the future costs of providing employee benefits.
-The insureds are employees, and the institution retains at least some interest in the death benefit proceeds.
-When structured correctly, BOLI’s favorable assets/liabilities timing symmetry, its favorable accounting and its tax advantages can make it a valuable addition to a bank’s investment portfolios.
+BOLI is an acronym for Bank-Owned Life Insurance; a form of permanent life insurance owned by banks to offset the future costs of providing employee benefits.
+The insureds are highly compensated employees, and the institution retains at least some interest in the death benefit proceeds.
+When structured correctly, BOLI’s favorable assets/liabilities timing symmetry, accounting treatment and tax advantages make it a valuable balance sheet asset.

 BOLI Insurance – Why are banks allowed to insure employees, and how do they choose which to insure?